Table of contents

 And when it comes to housing, many first home buyers want the type of home located in a lifestyle inner suburb of one of our capital cities that it took their parents 30-40 years to afford.

-But despite all this, the proportion of First Home Buyers (FHBs) in the market has been higher over the last year than it has been for a long time - in fact, earlier this year up to 30% of new home loans being taken out by first-timers.
+But despite all this, the proportion of First Home Buyers (FHBs) in the market has remained constant over the last year, in fact, earlier this year the ABS reported loans to FHB's were up to 20.7% over the year.

 These FHBs realise their first home won’t be their final home and many see it as a stepping stone to a bigger family home and building a portfolio of investment properties in the future.